 - BloomReach has been acknowledged as a Visionary DXP vendor in this report.
 It’s a recognition of the strength of the radically open, extremely versatile and intrinsically intelligent platform they have built.

-- Oracle, a challenger according to Gartner, provides a PaaS solution with a broad range of features including data and AI, workflow, analytics & optimization, identity management, experience management, integration & security, and content services.
+- Oracle, a challenger according to Gartner, provides a PaaS solution with a broad range of features including data and AI, workflow, analytics & optimisation, identity management, experience management, integration & security, and content services.

 - SDL aims to help companies bridge the gaps between marketing, commerce and support content, while using the technologies of their choice.
 SDL Tridion DX is extensible and interoperable with integration frameworks and connects to relevant third-party solutions.
 As a niche player, SDL has a strong global presence.

 - Sitecore, leader in the Gartner Magic Quadrant, is built around Web Content Management (WCM) and customer data.
-Besides customer management, the platform offers analytics, testing & optimization, journey mapping, cross-channel delivery and commerce tools.
+Besides customer management, the platform offers analytics, testing & optimisation, journey mapping, cross-channel delivery and commerce tools.
 Sitecore supports a wide range of DXP use cases, and offers management capabilities for content, digital assets and product information.

-Understand the importance of personalization
+Understand the importance of personalisation

 Implementation pitfalls and how to avoid them

 Beside the positioning of DXP vendors, there is one recurring theme in Gartner’s report that caught our attention, limited implementation power.
 It’s common for those implementing DXP’s to select partners predominately on technical abilities without verifying their business understanding, UX, project management and data/insights capabilities.
-Without the correct implementation it can be hard to realize the value of the platform.
+Without the correct implementation it can be hard to realise the value of the platform.

 We’d like to congratulate the DXP’s we partner with including SDL, Sitecore, BloomReach, Adobe, Salesforce and Oracle for making it into the Gartner report and leading the way in this area.